Institute for Social Vision Design

 One of the most persistent challenges facing NPOs, general incorporated associations, and public interest corporations is communicating their work with limited budgets.
 Many high-impact organizations struggle to reach potential donors, volunteers, and members because they cannot afford advertising.
 Valuable social initiatives remain invisible — not for lack of merit, but for lack of reach.

 has the potential to fundamentally change this.
-Launched by Google in 2003, the program has grown to serve more than 115,000 organizations across 51 countries as of 2025.
+Launched by Google in 2003, the program now serves more than 300,000 organizations, with expansion to over 100 countries announced in June 2025.
 It provides four core services at no cost or heavily discounted rates.
 The most impactful is , which gives eligible organizations $10,000 per month in free Google Search advertising — available to organizations of any size.

 This guide covers everything Japanese nonprofit practitioners need to know: program overview, eligibility, application process, use cases, and operational requirements.